reframejs/reframe/docs/overview.template.md

 Reframe is the only React framework that supports all app types.

 > Instead of learning different frameworks to create different types of apps,
-> you learn Reframe once to be able to create all kinds of apps.
+> you learn Reframe once to be able to create all types of apps.

 #### Customization